nchocholova/english-for-designers/04-storytelling/draft.md

 ---

 ### [Slide 9]
-Fast forward to now: I run a start-up that’s doing well (fingers crossed, touch wood, burn some sage—whatever works.)
+Fast forward to now: I run a start-up that’s doing well (fingers crossed, touch wood, burn some sage – whatever works.)
 I’m currently in the process of hiring full-time employees – which is a whole saga of its own.
 I’ve worked across design, business development and marketing.
 I’ve built brands and I’ve built systems.
 Even organised events.

 But here’s the thing: I don’t get comfortable.
 Because the moment you do, the market moves on – without you.